 a.
 A conductor may prepare a program involving different collaborative performers for different pieces.

 b.
-For each work in the program, at least half of the ensemble must be comprised of students from the Jacobs School of Music.
+For each work in the program, at least half of the members of the ensemble must be comprised of students from the Jacobs School of Music.
 Guests from other IU departments may participate if necessary.

-viii: Collaborative artists are musicians who are part of and contribute to the CD project and concept, but either do not participate in all pieces or are restricted to the role of accompanying or side musicians in the creative process. [back to top]
+Note: Collaborative performers are defined as artists who are part of and contribute to the CD project and concept, but either do not participate in all pieces or are restricted to the role of accompanying or side musicians in the creative process. [back to top]

 i.
-One Grand Prize: the recording and production of a professional CD.
+Grand Prize: the recording and production of a professional CD

 iii.
-The performer(s) must record the CD during the Spring of 2013 and the recording of the CD might be scheduled as early as spring break if necessary (March 25th – 31st).
+The performer(s) must record the CD during the spring semester 2016; the recording may be scheduled as early as spring break (March 12th – 20th)

-Note: Outside Concert Performances: The LAMC is occasionally asked by the Dean of the Jacobs School of Music and other campus/off-campus organizations for Latin American music related projects.
-The winners are expected to participate in these events if requested by the LAMC within a year of winning the competition.[back to top]
+Note: Outside Concert Performances: The Latin American Music Center is occasionally asked by the Dean of the Jacobs School of Music and other campus/off-campus organizations to participate in projects involving Latin American music.
+The winners are expected to take part in these events within a year of winning the competion, if requested by the LAMC.[back to top]

 ii.
-Resume of the performer(s), conductor, or individual members of a chamber group: maximum of one (1) page per performer.
+CV or resume of the performer(s), conductor, or individual members of a chamber group: maximum of one (1) page per performer

-iv.
-Project proposal: 250-500 words explaining the relevance of the repertory chosen for the competition (total of 50 to 60 minutes of music).
+iii.
+Project proposal: 250-500 words explaining the overall concept and the relevance of the chosen repertoire (total of 50 to 60 minutes of music)

 i.
 Repertoire of all periods (Renaissance to present) and streams (Classical, Popular, Folk) are acceptable.

 ii.
-Accepted semi-finalists are required to provide copies of the scores of the music they will perform in the semi-final and final rounds (physical or PDF copies accepted).
+Performers who make it to the finals will be required to provide PDF copies of the scores of the music they will perform.

 iii.
 The LAMC will favor previously unrecorded and less represented repertoire.